This is part one of a two part writing series. Please click here if you’d like to see the second.

 As with all great pieces of literature, you will find within the hallowed pages of Writer’s Digest no profanity, no mention of unmentionables, no low-brow references to pop culture (especially the horrid vulgarity that is anything newer than 1961), no politics, no revolution, no sex, no philosophy or violence.
 In short, Writer’s Digest has lots of stuff which could in no way offend the target audience of conservative, house bound women whose senses of humor sit quietly desiccating beneath obsessively cleaned living room rugs.

-I’ve found a similar environment with most of the online critique groups I’ve tried – the same fear of going somewhere new (what if I get lost?!?), fear of experience, fear of failure, fear of everything.
-The biggest difference is that, shielded by anonymity, the beige crowd feels more empowered to bust out its Gestapo-Of-Political-Correctness side.
-Did you know, for example, that in an online critique group, posting this picture in reference to a short story means that you are a bigoted enemy to all lesbians?
-Or, in a crowd where everybody wants to be a novelist, you can get lectures on how writing a compelling villain makes you, the author, morally suspect as well.
-Don’t rock the boat in an online critique forum because, as we all now, the best writers are always the most conventional.
+I’ve found a similar environment with most of the online critique groups I’ve tried – the same fear of going somewhere new, fear of experience, fear of failure, fear of everything.
+The biggest difference is that, shielded by anonymity, the beige crowd feels more empowered to exercise its censorious ninnyism.
+Never write a compelling villain because doing so makes you, the author, morally suspect as well.
+Never write about people from other cultures because that’s insensitive, but also always write about people from other cultures because that’s inclusive.
+Be patriotic because that makes people feel nice but also don’t be patriotic because it causes divisions.
+Avoid, at all costs, anything real or meaningful in an online critique forum because, as we all now, the best writers are always the most conventional.